-- Increase costing due to high-level demand.
+- Increase costs due to high-level demand.

 How Does Two-Bin Kanban System Affect Inventory Management?

-A two-bin system’s goal is to have enough inventory to produce outputs without having too much surplus inventory continuously.
+A two-bin system's goal is to have enough inventory to produce outputs without having too much surplus inventory continuously.
 For this reason, many companies opt to only use the two-bin method for small parts needed in small quantities which they can order and receive quickly.
-Many factors can impact the order requirements to keep the Kanban system running smoothly, such as minimum orders, lot quantities and, fluctuating demand.
+Many factors can impact the order requirements to keep the Kanban system running smoothly, such as minimum orders, lot quantities, and fluctuating demand.

 What Are the Metrics to Look for in a 2-Bin Kanban System?